bipultheroy/github-revisit/README.md

-Recalling the git commands and github
+Recalling the git commands and github.
+Let's try pull and fetch...